 Switch to reusable canvas grocery bags or use the plastic single-use bags you probably have an enormous collection of under your sink or in your pantry.
 You can also use these as trash can liners instead of buying plastic trash bags at the store.
 For every item you buy regularly, ask yourself if there’s a reusable version you can buy just one time or fashion a version from something you already own instead.

 Finally, reduce the amount of energy you use.
 Set your home’s thermostat lower in the winter.
 Practice meal planning to reduce your grocery bill and food waste.
+Services like HelloFresh will send you enough food for your meals, helping to eliminate waste.
 Anything you can do to reduce the resources you consume will help you work toward zero waste and save you money.

 Reuse everything you can, for as long as you can, in all the ways that you can.
 This category can be fun as it helps you stretch your imagination — who doesn’t love the treasure hunt aspect of secondhand shopping?